MbuviM/Face-Swap-App/README.md

-# Face Swap Application
+# Face Masking Application

-This project implements a face swapping application using OpenCV and MediaPipe.
-The application can perform face swapping in real-time using a webcam, which can be useful for anonymity or entertainment purposes.
+This project implements a face masking application using OpenCV and MediaPipe.
+The application can perform face masking in real-time using a webcam, which can be useful for anonymity or entertainment purposes.

 ## Features

-- Real-time face detection and swapping using a webcam.
+- Real-time face detection and masking using a webcam.
-- Seamless blending of swapped faces for a natural look.
 - Resize and adjust images for better face alignment.

 ## Requirements